zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}AllowedProcMountTypes is a whitelist of allowed ProcMountTypes.
+    <dd>AllowedProcMountTypes is a whitelist of allowed ProcMountTypes.
 Empty or nil indicates that only the DefaultProcMountType may be used.
-This requires the ProcMountType feature flag to be enabled.{{% /md %}}</dd>
+This requires the ProcMountType feature flag to be enabled.</dd>

     <dt class="property-optional"
             title="Optional">